 6) Analyze the results

-Stress testing over a long period of time to check the system's sustainability is called a soak test.
-Soak testing is sometimes referred to as endurance testing, capacity testing, or longevity testing, and involves testing the system to detect performance-related issues such as stability and response time.
+Stress testing over a long period to check the system's sustainability is called a soak test.
+Soak testing is sometimes referred to as endurance, capacity, or longevity testing and involves testing the system to detect performance-related issues such as stability and response time.

-Scalability testing determines if software is effectively handling increasing workloads.
+Scalability tests determine if the software is effectively handling increasing workloads.
 This can be determined by gradually adding to the user load or data volume while monitoring system performance and resource usage.
 Also, the workload may stay at the same level while resources such as CPUs and memory are changed.